Statoil/coffeequiz-backend/README.md

 # Coffeserver

-REST API and admin GUI for CoffeQuiz app
+REST API and admin GUI for CoffeeQuiz app